Redesigning Iconography for NASA Playbook

 Problem

-The original icon set had several issues:
+The original icon set created friction in four ways:

-• icons varied in style and visual weight
+• Icons varied in style and visual weight.

 Design principles